Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Score-Driven Exponential Random Graphs

-\ee where the superscripts $in$ and $out$ indicate the first and second half of the parameter vectors, respectively.
-In order to simplify the inference procedure, we consider a two-step approach.
-First, we fix the node specific parameters $w_i$ in order to target the unconditional means of $\ibinpar$ and $ \obinpar $ resulting from an ERGM with static parameters.
-Conditionally on the target values, we estimate the remaining parameters $\alpha^\text{in}$, $\alpha^\text{out}$, $\beta^\text{in}$, and $\beta^\text{out}$.
-We verified that the bias introduced by the two-step procedure is negligible and results remain similar when the joint estimation is performed.

-In the following, we benchmark the performance of the SD-ERGMs with that of a sequence of cross sectional estimates of static ERGMs, i.e. one ERGM estimated for each $t$.
-Figure \ref{fig:rmse_beta_model_fixed_N} shows the temporal evolution for one randomly chosen parameter of the beta model for all the DGPs, together with the paths filtered from the observations using the SD beta model and the sequence of cross sectional static estimates.
-The score-driven filtering and cross sectional estimation are repeated over $100$ simulated network sequences.
-It clearly emerges that the paths filtered with the SD beta model are on average much more accurate than those recovered from a standard beta model.

-In order to quantify the performance of the two approaches, we compute the Root Mean Square Error, that describes the distance between the known simulated path and the filtered one:

-We then average the RMSE across all the time-varying parameters and $100$ simulations, and report the results in Table \ref{tab:beta_mod_RMSE}.
+In the following, we benchmark the performance of the SD-ERGMs with that of a sequence of cross-sectional estimates of static ERGMs, i.e., one ERGM estimated for each $t$.
+We quantify the performance of the two approaches computing the Root Mean Square Error $ \frac{1}{T} \sqrt{\sum_t \tonde{\bar{\theta}_s\et - \hat{\theta}_s\et }^2 }$, that describes the distance between the known simulated path and the filtered.
+We then average the RMSE across all the tvps and $100$ simulations and report the results in Table \ref{tab:beta_mod_RMSE}.
 These results confirm that the SD beta model outperforms the standard beta model in recovering the true time-varying pattern.
-Notably, this holds true even when the DGP is inherently non stationary, as in the case of the DGP where each parameter has a step like evolution.
-Indeed the results of this Section and of Section \ref{sec:SDERGM_glob_Stat} confirm that, while the SD update rule \eqref{eq:gasupdaterule} defines a stationary DGP \citep[see][]{creal2013generalized}, using SD models as filters, we can effectively recover non stationary parameters' dynamics.
+Notably, this holds even when the DGP is inherently nonstationary, as in the case of the DGP, where each parameter has a step-like evolution.
+Indeed, the results of this Section and Section~\ref{sec:SDERGM_glob_Stat} confirm that, while the SD update rule~\eqref{eq:gasupdaterule} defines a stationary DGP \citep{creal2013generalized}, using SD models as filters, we can effectively recover nonstationary parameters' dynamics.